Table of Contents_

 Air purifier vs. air conditioner seems like an obvious question when it comes to improving indoor air quality.
 However, this question is more complicated because the two appliances have different functions, resulting in combined use for some consumers.
 However, when looking for the best air purifier, you will want to consider the method the air purifier uses and how it compliments the air conditioner.

 An air purifier and an air conditioner focus on altering the air in different ways and using different methods.
 Like with a fan, consumers utilize air conditioners to cool the indoor air throughout their house.
+This is different from an air purifier vs an ozone generator, as well as the CADR comparison rating on the purification unit.
 On the other hand, an air purifier reduces the concentration of airborne particles within the designated space.
-To do so, the air purifier traps, irradiates or destroys particles.
+To do so, the air purifier traps, irradiates, or destroys particles.
 Retailers sell multiple different types of air purifiers, including electrostatic precipitators, ionizers, or filters.
 If you are a smoker, you may want to look at how well the air purifier works against cigarette smoke.

-Air purifiers, also referred to as air cleaners, may lower particulate matter concentrations by up to 99.97%, including mold spores, dust mites, or pet dander.
-Many air cleaners feature either activated carbon filters or high-efficiency particulate air (HEPA) filters.
+Air purifiers, which are also referred to as air cleaners, may lower particulate matter concentrations by up to 99.97%, including mold spores, dust mites, or pet dander.
+Many air cleaners feature either activated carbon filters or high-efficiency particulate air (HEPA) filters, including H13 HEPA and True HEPA filters.
 Others use electricity to electrically charge the contaminants in the air, attracting them to nearby surfaces or collection plates.
 Still, others irradiate particles before exposing them to UV-C light, annihilating them.
 In addition, some of these devices include a fan that improves airflow.

 Air purifiers remove particles from the air, improving health in some consumers with allergies or asthma.